zeemohamed7/learn-django/starting_a_django_project.md

-Starting a Django Project
+# Starting a Django Project

 Learn how to create a full-stack Django app using Django Template Language (DTL) and PostgreSQL as your database.

 ## Table of Contents
 1. Setting up PostgreSQL (and pgAdmin4)
 2. Models, Views, and Templates
-3. Understanding the Structure of a Django App
+3. Starting Your Project
+4.
 ---
 ## Setting up PostgreSQL
 It is a powerful, open-source relational database system.
 We'll use it as the backend database for our Django project.